Skip to main content

 Access token

-The only required item left is your access token, which you will find on your Mapbox account page.
+The only required item left is your access token, which you will find on the Access Token page of your Developer Console.
 The access token is required to track the requests you make from your account.

 Review the response